 We further attempt to reduce our risks through seeking contractual indemnification provisions with clients and through insurance maintained by clients, investigators and us.
 However, the contractual indemnifications from our clients generally do not protect us in certain circumstances or against our own actions such as our negligence or poor performance.
 The terms and scope of such indemnification vary from client to client and from trial to trial, and the financial performance of these indemnities is not secured.
-Therefore, we bear the risk that the indemnify our clients where our performance does not reach the required contractual standard, such as our negligence or poor performance.
+Therefore, we bear the risk that the indemnify may not be sufficient or that the indemnifying party may not have the financial ability to fulfill its indemnification obligations.
+In addition, we also indemnify our clients where our performance does not reach the required contractual standard, such as our negligence or poor performance.
 We maintain worldwide professional liability insurance and while we believe that our insurance coverage is adequate there can be no assurance that we will continue to be able to maintain such insurance coverage on terms acceptable to us, if at all, or that the policy will respond and provide cover when we want it to.
-We could be materially adversely affected if we were required to pay damages or bear the costs of defending any claim outside the scope of or in excess of a contractual indemnification provision or beyond the level of insurance coverage or if our insurance cover does not cover the relevant circumstances or in the event that an indemnifying party does not fulfill its indemnification obligations.
+We could be materially adversely affected if we were required to pay damages or bear the costs of defending any claim outside the scope of or in excess of a contractual indemnification provision or beyond the level of insurance coverage or if our insurance cover does not cover the relevant circumstances or in the event that an indemnifying party does not fulfill its indemnifying party does not fulfill its indemnifying party